University of La Verne College of Law

 The University of La Verne College of Law is the law school of the University of La Verne, a private university in Ontario, California.
-It was founded in 1970 and is approved by the State Bar of California, but in 2023 is no longer accredited by the American Bar Association.
+It was founded in 1970 and is accredited by the State Bar of California but not accredited by the ABA.

 History

 In 1970, Los Angeles County Superior Court Judge Paul Egly established the law school.
-In 1985, the school merged with the San Fernando Valley College of Law; however, the two operated as independent entities within the University of La Verne until 2002, when the University of West Los Angeles purchased the San Fernando Valley College of Law campus.
+In 1985, the school merged with the San Fernando Valley College of Law; however, the two operated as independent entities within the University of La Verne until 2002 when the University of West Los Angeles purchased the San Fernando Valley College of Law campus.
 In 2001, the law school relocated to Ontario, California.

-In 2016, the law school became an ABA-accredited school.
-However, in November 2019, the College of Law’s board of trustees voted to convert the school from an ABA-accredited institution to one approved by the State Bar of California instead.
-The move followed an investigation by the school’s faculty and administrators to evaluate the source of declining enrollment and avoid closure.
-The school’s decision was also influenced by the ABA’s introduction of tougher accreditation standards in May 2019, which shortened the timeframe schools have to ensure a 75-percent bar pass rate from five to two years.
+In 2006, the college first received provisional accreditation by the American Bar Association (ABA).
+In June 2011, the ABA denied the college full accreditation.
+On August 29, 2011, the school received approval from the Committee of Bar Examiners of the State Bar of California.
+In March 2012, the ABA again granted provisional accreditation.
+Finally, on March 14, 2016, the college received full accreditation from the ABA.
+However, in November 2019, the college's board of trustees voted to convert the school from an ABA-accredited institution to one approved and accredited by the State Bar of California instead.
+The move followed an investigation by the school's faculty and administrators to evaluate the source of declining enrollment and avoid closure.
+The school's decision was also influenced by the ABA's introduction of tougher accreditation standards in May 2019, which shortened the timeframe schools have to ensure a 75-percent bar pass rate from five to two years.

 Academic profile

 Degrees offered

-The school offers the Juris Doctor (JD) law degree, which can be completed on a full-time basis over three years or part-time over four years.
+The school offers the Juris Doctor (JD), which can be completed on a full-time basis over three years or part-time over four years.
 The school also offers two dual-degree programs in conjunction with the University of La Verne College of Business and Public Management: the Juris Doctor/Master of Business Administration (JD/MBA) and Juris Doctor/Master of Public Administration (JD/MPA).

+Accreditation

+The school is accredited by the State Bar of California but is not accredited by the American Bar Association.
+Students entering in the fall of 2020 and thereafter may not qualify to take a bar examination or be admitted to practice law in jurisdictions other than California.
+The University of La Verne is accredited by the WASC Senior College and University Commission which includes the law college.

+Admissions

+According to the January 2022 Annual Disclosure under the California Business & Professions Code, the school accepted 42.76% of applicants, with 64.55% of those accepted enrolling.
+The average enrollee had a 145 LSAT score and 3.62 undergraduate GPA.

-Accreditation and bar passage
+Bar passage

-In 2006, the College of Law first received provisional accreditation by the American Bar Association (ABA).
-In June 2011, the ABA denied the College full accreditation.
-On August 29, 2011, the school received approval from the Committee of Bar Examiners of the State Bar of California.
-In March 2012, the ABA again granted provisional accreditation.
-Finally, on March 14, 2016, the College received full accreditation from the ABA.

-In November 2019, the College announced plans to relinquish its ABA accreditation and pursue approval from the State Bar of California, which decision was partly influenced by the ABA’s introduction of tougher accreditation standards in May 2019 that shortened the timeframe schools had to ensure a 75-percent bar pass rate from five to two years.

-For the July 2021 California Bar Examination, 51% passed of 68 College of Law first time takers, while 14% passed of 37 who had to retake the examination, compared to a 70.5% pass rate of all first time takers and 18.7% for all retakers.
+For the February 2025 California Bar Examination, 75% of College of Law alumni taking the exam for the first time passed, vs. a 70.2% pass rate for all first-time takers, and 61.5% College of Law alumni repeat takers passed.